andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 It sticks with me every time I hear it because I was that person.
 Substitute school for work and I was that person that had nothing to say.

+The first time I watched the piece, during what I felt was the most powerful section of the performance, I made an immediate connection to Woody Guthrie's *This Land Is Your Land*.
+I asked Mark if that was his intention and he said he had never even considered it.

 <h4 class="article-subheader">It's Art, Get It?</h4>
 The most wonderful part of Mark's piece is the fact that there's no message.